Are you looking for salon marketing and advertising ideas to grow your salon business?

-I really hope you’ve found some salon ideas today that you think would be right for your salon.
+I hope you’ve found some salon ideas today that would be right for your salon.

 But it doesn’t end here.

 You’ve invested a lot of time today to go through this list.
-If you do not take action now that time was just a waste.
+If you do not take action now this was just a waste of time.